RichardGonzales413/signup/README.md

   1. CSS

 * Model Listing Page:
-  1. Need to delete unecessary entries - Need list of relevant fields from Gurudharam
+  1. ~~Need to delete unecessary entries~~ - Use Google Slide as reference
   2. Replace the Global Decorator from Webtools
   3. Fix "Product Type Id" field -LEFT AS AN OPTIONAL INPUT
   4. ~~Extend Service Permissions for new users to access localhost/listing~~
-  5. Dependent Selects: "step2" needs a context sensitive form based on Models or Photographers - Drop Down Menu not working
+  5. Dependent Selects: "step2" needs a context sensitive form based on Models or Photographers
   6. Redirects: Get rid of "complete" and possibly "step2"
   7. Create new entity to replace the Product entity since it refers to inanimate objects and not human beings
   8. Display listings on Ecommerce site.
-Create a Category for Models, Photographers, etc...

 * Profiles: FUTURE